 How do you see the relationship between text and music?

-When I work with an author, I try to make the text comprehensible, at least in its broad outlines; but I can sometimes distance myself more from the meaning.
+When I work in collaboration with an author, I try to make the text comprehensible, at least in its broad outlines; but I can sometimes distance myself more from the meaning.
 As in Notre besoin de consolation, I use spoken rhythms to convey the story, and leave a central part sung in German by the soloist.
 I confess I have a lot of trouble getting the French language to sing!
 For the a cappella chorus, I use a much wider palette of sounds.

 Laure Gauthier speaks of a dimension of orality in her work?